sayan-sd/news-nest/README.md

 For any inquiries or suggestions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/sayan-sd/) or via [Email](mailto:sayan.sd@outlook.com).
 Don't forget to give this repository a ⭐️!

 ---

-Make sure to replace `"your-username"` in the clone link with your actual GitHub username.
-This `README.md` provides a brief overview of your app's functionalities, how to get started, contribute, and where to find you for further communication.